Perfect (2018 film)

-Perfect is a 2018 American science fiction thriller film directed by Eddie Alcazar in his feature length debut and starring Garrett Wareing, Courtney Eaton, Tao Okamoto, Maurice Compte, and Abbie Cornish.
-The film had its premiere at South by Southwest on March 11, 2018.
+Perfect is a 2018 American science fiction thriller film directed by Eddie Alcazar in his feature length debut.
+The film stars Garrett Wareing as a young man who is sent to a clinic in hopes of relieving his mental troubles by altering his characteristics.
+The supporting cast includes Courtney Eaton, Tao Okamoto, Maurice Compte, and Abbie Cornish.
+Steven Soderbergh and Flying Lotus are among the executive producers, with the latter also composing the music.
+Alcazar and Lotus' company Brainfeeder Films produced the film.

+Perfect had its premiere at South by Southwest on March 11, 2018.
 It was released in the United States on May 17, 2019.
+The film received negative reviews from critics.

 Plot

 A young man finds the corpse of his murdered girlfriend lying in the bed next to him.
 Having received a call from him, his mother takes him to a genetic-engineering clinic, where the patients transform their bodies and minds.